-- prioritising access for Māori to diagnostics, staging, and treatment planning - supporting the person and their whānau to access holistic care, including mātauranga Māori traditional practices, emotional and spiritual support to complement medical treatment - talking with the person and their whānau and clinicians about current or intended use of rongoā or other complementary therapies to understand the potential benefits, risks, and other implications - consultation with the person and their whānau regarding what they would like to happen to any bodily tissue or organs removed as part of their diagnostic workup and treatment.
+- prioritising access for Māori to diagnostics, staging, and treatment planning - supporting the person and their whānau to access holistic care, including mātauranga Māori traditional practices and emotional and spiritual support to complement medical treatment - talking with the person and their whānau and clinicians about current or intended use of rongoā or other complementary therapies to understand the potential benefits, risks and/or other implications - consultation with the person and their whānau regarding what they would like to happen to any bodily tissue or organs removed as part of their diagnostic workup and treatment.

-4.2 Specialist investigations (diagnostic work up for multiple myeloma)
+4.2 Specialist investigations (diagnostic work up for ovarian cancer)

-Where possible the diagnosis of cancer is established or confirmed before treatment is planned.
-The specialist, either before or after taking a medical history and making a medical examination of the person, may request additional investigations.
+The diagnosis of cancer is established or confirmed before treatment is planned.
+The specialist, either before or after taking a medical history and making a medical examination of the person, may request additional investigations required for treatment.
+Imaging investigations follow standardised imaging pathways agreed to by the New Zealand gynaecological cancer treatment centres.
 This may be before or after the first specialist appointment and include: